CiscoDevNet/sastre/README.md

     Sastre - Automation Tools for Cisco SD-WAN Powered by Viptela

     positional arguments:
-      <task>                task to be performed (backup, restore, delete, certificate, list, show-template, migrate)
+      <task>                task to be performed (backup, restore, delete, certificate, list, show-template, migrate, report, show)
       <arguments>           task parameters, if any

     optional arguments:
       -h, --help            show this help message and exit -a <vmanage-ip>, --address <vmanage-ip>
                             vManage IP address, can also be defined via VMANAGE_IP environment variable.
 If neither is provided user is prompted for the address.
       -u <user>, --user <user>
                             username, can also be defined via VMANAGE_USER environment variable.
 If neither is provided user is prompted for username.
       -p <password>, --password <password>